ESMG/gridtools/README.md

 For bitwise-the-same reproducable results, a numpy subset of computational functions are provided.
 These routines are slower than the numpy native routines.
 A repackaged installable [REPO](https://github.com/jr3cermak/numpypi/tree/dev) of the library.

+## xesmf

+A slight modification to xesmf is required to fix a periodic boundary problem when regridding.
+Note that conda loads an older version of xesmf and then pip replaces it with a fixed copy.

+Users using **venv**, a working compiled copy of ESMF and ESMPy need to be installed prior to installing gridutils via pip.

 # Code contributions